LinSmallstrong/PMINR/README.md

 ## Arguments:<br>

     * DataSet: data matrices containing one sample per row, one variable per column.
-    * classLabel: must be 0 or 1, e.g. 1 for cases and 0 for controls.
+    * ClassLabel: must be 0 or 1, e.g. 1 for cases and 0 for controls.
-    * EDGE: array indices. which edge will be tested.
+    * EDGE: array indices. which edge will be estimated.
-    * ZSet:covariate data containing one sample per row, one variable per column.
+    * ZSet: covariates in data containing one sample per row, one variable per column.

 ## Example:
 run the R code `PMINR.r` first<br>